-It can be tricky to know how to find a financial adviser, especially if you want to use one for the first time.
-See our tips to get you started.
+It can be tricky to know how to find a financial adviser, especially if you’re looking for the first time.
+Read our tips to help you get started.

-If you want to get financial advice – or just need help buying shares or other investments, planning your pension or deciding on long-term care options – there are several ways to find an adviser.
+If you want to get financial advice – or just need help investing your money, planning your pension or deciding on long-term care – there are several ways to find an adviser.
 These include:

 - asking family and friends for a recommendation